 Open it up (lower the f/number) to make it brighter, close it down (increase the f/number) to darken.

 If you want more bokeh, lower the f/number.
 Want more in focus?
 Increase the f/number.

 The quality of your lens will determine how low you're able to go and how good the image will look as a result.

 Generally speaking, the lower the f/stop compared to the focal length, determines the overall price.
 Prices vary greatly.

-But, this feeds off the bokeh idea.
+This feeds off the bokeh idea.
 The depth created in photography is achieved by using wide aperture settings.
-Having something between you and the subject, while focusing on the subject, creates depth.
+Having something between you and the subject while focusing on the subject creates depth.

 Example: Have your subject 10+ feet from you.
-Having something like flowers close to you (the photographer) while in frame, will put the flowers out of focus (bokeh).
-The subject would be tack sharp against their background which will be just as out of focus as the foreground (the flowers in this case).
+Having something like flowers close to you (the photographer) while in the frame will put the flowers out of focus (bokeh).
+The subject would be tack sharp against their background, which will be just as out of focus as the foreground (the flowers in this case).